armory/documentation/_spinnaker/terraform_integration.md

   profile = "dev"
 }
 ```
-## SSH Keys in Terraformer
+## SSH Keys in the Terraform Integration

 ### Background

-If your Terraform scripts rely on modules stored in a private remote repository, you will need to add your `SSH` key to the Terraformer container in order for the repo to be cloned.
-This workflow requires modifications to the Terraformer `deployment` running in Kubernetes.
+If your Terraform scripts rely on modules stored in a private remote repository, you need to add your `SSH` key to the Terraform Integration container in order for the repo to be cloned.
+This workflow requires modifications to the Terrform Integration `deployment` running in Kubernetes.

-The workflow below assumes you will be using `SSH` in order to clone a remote repository.
-A similar workflow exists for relying on `HTTP/HTTPS` but we do not document it here.
+The workflow below assumes you are using `SSH` in order to clone a remote repository.
+A similar workflow exists for relying on `HTTP/HTTPS`.
 <br>

-__Note:__ We are currently in the design stage of work that will reduce the overhead involved in configuring Terraformer to retrieve remote modules.
-If you have a use case or need that relates to this topic, shoot us a message in Slack or visit [go.armory.io/ideas](go.armory.io/ideas).
+__Note:__ We are in the design stage of work that reduces the overhead involved in retrieving remote modules.
+If you have a use case or need that relates to this topic, send us a message in Slack or visit [go.armory.io/ideas](go.armory.io/ideas).

 ### Prerequisites

-  * Terraformer installed in the Armory Spinnaker cluster.
   * The SSH Key should already be created and added as a Deploy Key to the Git repository.

 ### Create the Secret

-On local workstation, create a directory and place the SSH Key and any other required authentication information inside:
+On your local workstation, create a directory and place the SSH Key and any other required authentication information inside:

 1. Create the directory: